de-finnik/PassVault/README.md

 If the password is correct, all passwords that are not already saved, will be added to your passwords.

 ## Get help
-The help icon will lead you to this github repository.
+The help icon will lead you to this GitHub repository.
 If you need more help, you can contact us: [de.finnik@gmx.net](mailto:de.finnik@gmx.net)

 ## Credits